-- Automatic dishwashers use up to 15 gallons for every cycle, regardless of how many dishes are loaded.
+- Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks.
+Fix it and you can save almost 6,000 gallons per year. - Check your toilets for leaks.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
-Fix it and you save more than 30,000 gallons a year.
-The Village has toilet leak detector kits available for free to all residents; call Village Hall at 592-6555 or the Water Department at 592-7770.
-You can also check your toilets for leaks by putting a few drops of food coloring in the tank and watch for a few minutes to see if the color shows up in the bowl. - Use your water meter to detect hidden leaks.
-Simply turn off all taps and water using appliances, then check the meter after 15 minutes, if it moved, you have a leak.
+Fix it and you save over 30,000

+- gallons a year.
+Toilet leak detector kits are available for free to all residents; call the Water Department at 592-7770 or check your toilets for leaks by adding a few drops of food coloring in the tank and watch for a few minutes to see if the color shows up in the bowl. - Use your water meter to detect hidden leaks.
+Simply turn off all taps and water using appliances, Then check the meter after 15 minutes, If it moved, you have a leak.